 Give Back to The Square

 You can support Lafayette Square in a variety of ways.
-Whether a general donation or adopting a bench, your support helps ensure the beauty and growth of The Square.
-Click the link below to learn about opportunities to give back.
+Whether a general donation or purchasing a brick in Fountain Plaza, your support helps ensure the beauty and growth of The Square.
+Click the link below to learn about giving opportunities.

 Ways to Donate